infinit/elle/readme.md

 ## Strucure

-As mention earlier, elle is a set of libraries, designed to ease C++ development through robusts and flexible implementations, including:
+As mentioned earlier, elle is a set of libraries, designed to ease C++ development through robusts and flexible implementations, including:
 - [elle](elle): Utilities including serialization, logs, buffer, formatting, ...
 - [reactor](reactor): An asynchronous framework using a coroutines scheduler
 - [cryptography](cryptography): Object-oriented cryptography wrapper around OpenSSL
 - [protocol](protocol): Network communication library (RCPs))
 - [das](das): Model manipulator and generator
 - [athena](athena): Bizantine environment library
-- [aws](aws): reactorified AWS API wrapper
+- [aws](aws): *reactorified* AWS API wrapper
-- [dropbox](dropbox): reactorified Dropbox API wrapper
+- [dropbox](dropbox): *reactorified* Dropbox API wrapper

 > *Notes:*
 > - elle is under development, used and maintained by [infinit](https://infinit.sh) as a set of core libraries.
 APIs, structures and concepts may change over time.
-You can use it as is but we don't guaranty any API retrocompatibilty.
+You can use it as is but we don't guaranty any API backwards compatibility.
 > - elle has a sub-library also called elle, which might change name in a near future.

 ## Example